Aimone di Savoia Aosta (born 1967): Marriage and children

+The boys are the only surviving young male members of the House of Savoy.

 Dynastic issues

-From his birth, Aimone was known as Duke of Apulia (duca delle Puglie).
+From birth, Aimone was known as Duke of Apulia (duca delle Puglie).

 On 7 July 2006, Aimone's father, Prince Amedeo, Duke of Aosta, claimed the headship of the House of Savoy and the title Duke of Savoy, in opposition to his cousin Vittorio Emanuele, Prince of Naples.
 Amedeo defined Aimone as Duke of Aosta "in pectore".
+Amadeo died in 2021.
+On 3 February 2024, Vittorio Emanuele died, leaving his son Emanuele Filiberto of Savoy with the claim to the headship in opposition to Aimone.